Unification of Nepal: Tibetan conflict

 After the death of Prithvi Narayan Shah, the Shah dynasty began to expand their kingdom into what is present day North India.
 Between 1788 and 1791, Nepal invaded Tibet and robbed the Tashi Lhunpo Monastery in Shigatse.
 Tibet sought help from the Chinese imperial court and the Qianlong Emperor of the Chinese Qing dynasty appointed Fuk'anggan commander-in-chief of the Tibetan campaign.
 Heavy damages were inflicted on both sides.
 The Nepali forces retreated step by step back to Nuwakot to stretch Sino-Tibetan forces uncomfortably.
 The Chinese launched uphill attack during the daylight and failed to succeed due to strong counterattack with Khukuri at Nuwakot.
 The Chinese army suffered a major setback when they tried to cross a monsoon-flooded Betrawati, close to the Gorkhali palace in Nuwakot.
 A stalemate ensued when Fuk'anggan was keen to protect his troops and wanted to negotiate at Nuwakot.
 The treaty was more favorable to the Chinese side and prescribed that Nepal had to pay tributes to the Chinese emperor.

-Time line of unification
+Timeline of unification

-The time line of unification is given in the table.
+The timeline of unification is given in the following table.